fsr/haskell-lessons/docs/script/_sources/types.rst.txt

 It is very important to know the difference between a *type(name)* and a *constructor* in Haskell.
 Also not that it is allowed for a type and a constructor with the same name to be in scope, as the distinction between the two can be made from the context in which they are used.
-Type names only ever occur in a place where a type can occur, such as in the definition of another type and type signatures whereas a *Constructor* can occur in any epression.
+Type names only ever occur in a place where a type can occur, such as in the definition of another type and type signatures whereas a *Constructor* can occur in any expression.

 .. _newtypes: